+MSUR-806H-001 (Lubbock)

+Trauma/Emergency Medicine Elective

+This elective under the supervision of a preceptor provides an opportunity to learn techniques in resuscitation and the management of trauma in a special intensive care setting.
+The student will learn and apply techniques of monitoring vital system functions including the use of monitoring devices.
+Experience in Emergency Room services is a component of this elective.

+MSUR-806I-401 (Amarillo) MSUR-806I-801 (El Paso) MSUR-806I-001 (Lubbock)

+Urology Elective

-Course Number Name/General Description MSUR-806F-401 (Amarillo) MSUR-806F-801 (El Paso) Plastic Surgery The elective is designed to acquaint the student with the basic principles of plastic and reconstructive surgery including burns, cosmetic surgery, and trauma to extremities.
-Also included is an introduction to the principles of microsurgery.
-The student observes as well as participates in the pre-, post-operative and follow-up for such patients.
-MSUR-806G-001 (Lubbock) Surgical Research This elective is served in the Surgical Research Laboratories at Lubbock.
-The clerk will receive an introduction to the design and conduct of a laboratory investigation and will participate in one or more on-going projects.
-MSUR-806I-401 (Amarillo) MSUR-806I-801 (El Paso) MSUR-806I-001 (Lubbock) Urology This elective is an advanced experience in the management of disorders of the urinary tract and is designed to provide the student with an understanding of the principles of urological diagnosis and treatment.
+This elective is an advanced experience in the management of disorders of the urinary tract and is designed to provide the student with an understanding of the principles of urological diagnosis and treatment.
 Included with this elective are a series of lectures, ward rounds, operating room and clinical experiences with a review of pathology.
 The course is of value to both a primary care physician as well as a student interested in a career as an urologist.

+MSUR-806J-001 (Lubbock)

+Vascular Surgery Elective

+This elective exposes the medical student to patients with diseases of the vascular system including peripheral arterial occlusive disease, carotid stenosis, diseases of the venous and lymphatic system.
+The student will gain advanced knowledge of the pathophysiology of these diseases and the workup and management.
+The student will learn to evaluate these patients clinically, using non-invasive tests such as Duplex and invasive evaluation including angiography.
+The student will see and take care of vascular patients and this includes initial evaluation, management plan and participating in the treatment endovascular or operative.
+The student will follow these patients postoperatively in the intensive care until discharged.

+MSUR-806K-401 (Amarillo) MSUR-806K-801 (El Paso) MSUR-806K-001 (Lubbock) MSUR-806K-240 (Permian Basin)

+General Surgery Subinternship

-MSUR-806K-401 (Amarillo) MSUR-806K-801 (El Paso) MSUR-806K-001 (Lubbock) General Surgery Sub-Internship The student will serve as an extern on the surgical service and participate in the care of surgical patients in the emergency room, surgical wards, operating room, and clinic.
+The student will serve as an extern on the surgical service and participate in the care of surgical patients in the emergency room, surgical wards, operating room, and clinic.
 Pre- and post-operative care and the management of patients in the Surgical Intensive Care units will be stressed.
 Assignments to selected clinical faculty preceptors are also available.
 Students will take in-house call.

+MSUR-806L-401 (Amarillo) MSUR-806L-001 (Lubbock)

+Neurosurgery Elective

-MSUR-806L-401 (Amarillo) MSUR-806L-001 (Lubbock) Neurosurgery This elective is designed to allow the student to "wear the moccasins" of a neurosurgeon for one month.
+This elective is designed to allow the student to "wear the moccasins" of a neurosurgeon for one month.
 There will be exposure to outpatient and inpatient consultations including review of radiological and neurophysiologic studies, and the neurological decision-making process.
 There will be the opportunity to participate in the operating room, intensive care unit, and regular ward care of neurosurgical patients.

-MSUR-806M-401 (Amarillo) Otorhinolarynology (ENT) The student will work as a preceptor with one of the clinical Faculty surgeons.
-MSUR-806O-801 (El Paso) MSUR-806O-801 (Lubbock) Surgical Intensive Care (SICU) This elective is an experience in the management of surgical patients in the intensive care unit.
+MSUR-806O-401 (Amarillo) MSUR-806O-801 (El Paso) MSUR-806O-001 (Lubbock)

+Surgical Intensive Care Elective

+This elective is an experience in the management of surgical patients in the intensive care unit.

+Surgical Specialties continued...